-a.
+- a.
+Inspection Strategy.
 By May 1st of each year, managers of participating CCDs will develop and submit their annual inspection strategies to DEP regional offices.
 The inspection strategies may include a preliminary list of operations to inspect, impaired watersheds, geographic boundaries, or other strategies.
-All submissions will be in electronic format.

-NOTE - The annual deadline of May 1st does not apply to the fiscal year starting July 1, 2016, but applies to all subsequent years.
+All submissions will be in electronic format. - NOTE The annual deadline of May 1st does not only apply to the fiscal year starting July 1, 2016, but applies to all subsequent years. - b.

-b.
 The DEP spreadsheet template named Preliminary List of Inspections (or an alternative format that provides equivalent information) may be used as a planning tool for determining which operations may be inspected.
-The following information should be populated in the spreadsheet to the extent this information is known in advance: 1) Farm ID; 2) name of the operation; 3) owner's name; 4) operator's name, if different; 5) operation's mailing address; 6) operation's location address; 7) operation's latitude and longitude (at headquarters for operations housing or maintaining animals and at central point of parcels used for growing crops); 8) municipality and county where the operation is located; 9) type(s) of animals (if applicable); 10) operation's contact phone number; 11) name(s) of nearest surface water(s) to the operation; and 12) the type of inspection that is planned (Initial Inspection or Follow-Up Inspection, where Initial Inspection is always selected by CCDs).

-NOTE - Preliminary lists are for planning purposes; substitutions may be made throughout the fiscal year.
-In addition, a complaint response may count toward an inspection if a) the Agricultural Operation has not yet received an Initial Inspection; b) the operation does not receive Annual NMP Status Reviews; and c) the Initial Inspection Report for Agricultural Operations ("Initial Inspection Report") (3800-FM-BCW0524) is completed.

-- (1) The preliminary list may not contain Agricultural Operations that are known in advance to have both an MMP (or NMP) and an Ag E&S Plan. - (2) Farm IDs will be assigned to each unique Agricultural Operation as follows: XX-YYYYY, where XX = two-digit County Code (see Attachment B) and YYYYY = five-digit sequence number, unique to each Agricultural Operation within a county.
+The following information should be populated in the spreadsheet to the extent this information is known in advance: 1) Farm ID; 2) name of the operation; 3) owner's name; 4) operator's name, if different; 5) operation's mailing address; 6) operation's location address; 7) operation's latitude and longitude (at headquarters for operations housing or maintaining animals and at central point of parcels used for growing crops); 8) municipality and county where the operation is located; 9) type(s) of animals (if applicable); 10) operation's contact phone number; 11) name(s) of nearest surface water(s) to the operation; and 12) the type of inspection that is planned (Initial Inspection or Follow-Up Inspection). - NOTE A Preliminary List of Inspections isfor planning purposes; substitutions may be made throughout the fiscal year.
+In addition, a complaint response may count toward an inspection if a) the Agricultural Operation has not yet received an Initial Inspection; b) the operation does not receive Annual NMP Status Reviews; and c) the Initial Inspection Report for Agricultural Operations ("Initial Inspection Report") (3800-FM-BCW0524) is completed during the complaint inspection. - (1) The Preliminary List of Inspections may not contain Agricultural Operations that are known in advance to have both an MMP (or NMP) and an Ag E&S Plan. - (2) Farm IDs will be assigned to each unique Agricultural Operation as follows: XX-YYYYY, where XX = two-digit County Code (see Attachment B) and YYYYY = five-digit sequence number, unique to each Agricultural Operation within a county.
 An additional identifier may be added by CCDs and DEP regional offices at the end of this number, if desired (e.g., XX-YYYYY-ZZZ).
 It is recommended CCDs coordinate with DEP regional offices if an additional identifier is used. - c.
-The preliminary list will include at least 50 unique Agricultural Operations for each DEP-funded Bay Technician position that are intended for Initial Inspections in the forthcoming fiscal year.

-NOTE - For partially funded positions, the minimum number of inspections that are required under this SOP will be calculated by multiplying the number of partial positions by 50 (e.g., 1.75 positions x 50 inspections = 88 inspections and 0.5 position x 50 inspections = 25 inspections).

-2. DEP Regional Offices.
+The Preliminary List of Inspections will include at least 50 unique Agricultural Operations for each DEP-funded Bay Technician position that are intended for Initial Inspections in the forthcoming fiscal year. - NOTE For partially funded positions, the minimum number of inspections that are required under this SOP will be calculated by multiplying the number of partial positions by 50 (e.g., 1.75 positions x 50 inspections = 88 inspections and 0.5 position x 50 inspections = 25 inspections). - DEP Regional Offices.

-Each DEP regional office will, upon receipt of participating CCD strategies:
+Each DEP regional office will, upon receipt of participating CCD Inspection Strategies: